mehulagg/gitlab/doc/user/application_security/api_fuzzing/index.md

           - Name: X-AnotherHeader
 ```

-The configuration is repeated for each profile as needed.
+Repeat this configuration for each profile as needed.

 ## Running your first scan